Prithwis-2023/Prithwis-2023/README.md

-- 👋 Hi, I’m @Prithwis
+- 👋 Hi, I’m Prithwis
-- 👀 I’m interested in Computer Science and Astronomy

 <!---
 Prithwis-2023/Prithwis-2023 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.